Madhumathi1502/AI-Logistics-Contract-Agent/README.md

 AI Agent for Logistics Contract Intelligence
 📌 Overview

-ContractIQ is an AI-powered system that reads and understands logistics carrier contracts (SLAs) from PDFs and helps teams track deadlines, obligations, and risks in real time.
+It is an AI-powered system that reads and understands logistics carrier contracts (SLAs) from PDFs and helps teams track deadlines, obligations, and risks in real time.

-🎯 Problem
+Problem Satement

 Logistics contracts contain critical rules (deadlines, penalties, claims), but they are buried in long documents.
 Teams often miss key actions, leading to losses.